Hawaii forecasters list potential impacts from Hurricane Douglas and advise precautionary actions

 PRECAUTIONARY/PREPAREDNESS ACTIONS

-OTHER PREPAREDNESS INFORMATION: Now is the time to check your emergency plan and emergency supplies kit and take necessary actions to protect your family and secure your home or business.
-When making safety and preparedness decisions, do not focus on the exact forecast track since hazards such as flooding rain, damagingwind gusts, storm surge, and tornadoes extend well away from the center of the storm.
+Now is the time to complete all preparations to protect life and property in accordance with your emergency plan.
+Ensure you are in a safe location before the onset of strong winds or possible flooding.
+When making safety and preparedness decisions, do not focus on the exact forecast track since hazards such as flooding rain, damaging wind gusts, storm surge, and tornadoes extend well away from the center of the storm.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.